Top Dividend Stocks

 Please understand that just because a stock is oversold based on the technical indicator doesn't mean it has reached the bottom.

-Many factors may cause the downtrend, such as the general market is in negative territory, the economy being in trouble, the industry is not doing good, or the stock itself may be in trouble.
+Many factors may cause the downtrend, such as the general market being in negative territory, the economy being in trouble, the industry not doing good, or the stock itself may be in trouble.

 During a downtrend, stock can be in oversold territory for a very long time.
 A trader has to be careful not to jump in on trade too early otherwise he will end up losing money.